xytis/xytis.github.io/content/story/ravnica_s01.md

-The large beast involuntary checked his pockets to see if anything was missing, but all was in order, so he hastily moved through a side street towards Neirius lab in Blistercoils.
+The large beast involuntary checked his pockets to see if anything was missing, but all was in order, so he hastily moved through a side street towards Neirius lab in The Blistercoils.
 It was getting dark, and there was not much time till sunset.
 The unusual words sat uneasily atop the elephant’s mind.
 What could have happened to Neirius to send him such an urgent notice?
 He was thinking to himself while rushing through the busy streets and dark alleys between them